NigerOfficial Name: Republic of Niger

 The border region with Mali continues to be of specific concern since the Malian government's temporary loss of control over its northern region in early 2012 and the ongoing international military intervention that began in early 2013.
 The border is porous, and there are frequent reports of terrorists and affiliates crossing into Niger.
 The Government of Niger has increased its security forces in the border area, but the situation remains unstable and travel there is not advised.
 Conditions of insecurity persist in the northwestern areas of Niger, as well as the southern border with Nigeria.
 You are urged to exercise extreme caution when traveling in Niger due to the seriousness of the kidnapping threats against Westerners.
 U.S. citizens should reduce exposure to locations routinely frequented by Westerners such as restaurants and nightclubs.

 Due to security threats, the U.S. Embassy continues to restrict the travel of U.S. government employees and official visitors in the areas north of Niamey and east of Zinder.
 Travel of U.S. government employees and official visitors outside of Niamey requires coordination with the Regional Security Office and, depending on the specific location, final approval by the Ambassador.
 Travelers should exercise caution in the border area between Niger and Nigeria.
 Terrorist groups in Nigeria have grown increasingly bold and have conducted kidnappings outside of national borders.
 In November, the Department of State announced the designation of Nigerian-based Boko Haram and Ansaru as foreign terrorist organizations.
 These groups have conducted large-scale, military-style attacks on civilian and government targets in northern Nigeria, to include fortified targets such as police stations, and potentially pose a threat to government facilities and other institutions in Niger.
 A French family of seven was kidnapped while entering a national park in Cameroon in February 2013 and in November another French citizen was taken from Cameroon.
 The U.S. Embassy continues to evaluate proposed travel and official and personal activities for employees on a case-by-case basis, in consultation with Nigerien security authorities.
+Throughout Niger, U.S. government travelers stay only at hotels that have armed Nigerien government security.

 Although the U.S. government places the highest priority on the safe recovery of kidnapped U.S. citizens, it is U.S. policy not to make concessions to kidnappers.
 Consequently, the type of assistance that the U.S. government can provide to kidnap victims is limited.